TRAVEL IMPRESSIONS OF AN ART AND HISTORY LOVER

 Aristocratic Town Residences

 Am anderen Ende des Prinzipalmarkts ändert die Straße ihren Namen und heißt ab dort Rothenburg.
-Von ihr zweigt links die Königsstraße ab, in der sich mehrere sogenannte "Höfe" befinden, ehemalige repräsentative Stadtresidenzen des Westfälischen Adels, der bis heute auf dem Land in seinen Wasserschlössern lebt, aber auch Stadtpalais besaß, in denen man die Wintermonaten verbrachte oder bei Stadtaufenthalten wohnte.
+Von ihr zweigt die Königsstraße ab, in der sich mehrere sogenannte "Höfe" befinden, ehemalige repräsentative Stadtresidenzen des Westfälischen Adels, der bis heute auf dem Land in seinen Wasserschlössern lebt, aber auch Stadtpalais besaß, in denen man die Wintermonaten verbrachte oder bei Stadtaufenthalten wohnte.

 Fürstbischöfliches Schloss